 Acadicus is developed by Arch Virtual, a VR/AR development company focused on using these technologies to solve real world problems.
 Building on over 7 years of experience delivering enterprise and educational applications for companies like GE Healthcare, ExxonMobil, Suzuki, the NBA, American Family Insurance, Adtalem Global Education and many others, we created the Acadicus platform with the goal of reducing the, cost, time, and complexity of creating VR training experiences.

 Jon Brouchoud leads Arch Virtual’s development team, and his passion is using virtual reality technologies to solve real world problems.
 He has over 20 years of experience in professional practice and has won numerous awards and competitions for his work in 3D development.

 Jon holds a Master’s Degree in Architecture, and his work has been featured in the New York Times, Business Week, Architectural Record, and the Chicago Tribune.

-Kandy Brouchoud leads Arch Virtual’s operations.
-She brings a diverse range of experience and draws on her background in architecture to advise on CAD and BIM interpretation into virtual environments.
-Kandy is LEED certified and holds a B.S. and Master’s Degree in Architecture.
+Kandy Brouchoud passed away peacefully on September 21st after a courageous battle with ovarian cancer, and is missed dearly.
+She led Arch Virtual’s operations, and brought a diverse range of experience drawing on her background in architecture to advise on CAD and BIM interpretation into virtual environments.
+Kandy was LEED certified and held a B.S. and Master’s Degree in Architecture.